-Those who want to practice professionally as certified homeopathic practitioners might consider a 3-year program which meets the training and clinical prerequisites for certification.
+Those who want to practice professionally as certified homeopathic practitioners might consider a longer program that meets the training and clinical prerequisites for certification.
 Students learn to make and use homeopathic remedies to treat patients.
 The curriculum covers principles of homeopathy, preparation of homeopathic remedies and application of remedies.
 Some programs include a clinical training component.
-Courses might include:
+Courses might include the following subject matter:

 - Anatomy and physiology

 Licensing is granted by the state, and requirements vary widely; those wishing to practice need to consult their state licensing boards.
 The Council for Homeopathic Certification (www.homeopathicdirectory.com) provides a basic certification for homeopathic practitioners.
 Applicants need to complete 500 hours of educational training, 250 clinical hours, 40 hours of training in pathology and disease, an approved course in anatomy and physiology, and ten supervised cases before they are eligible to take the exam.
 The American Institute of Homeopathy's American Board of Homeotherapeutics (www.homeopathyusa.org) offers a certification for Medical Doctors (M.D.) or Doctors of Osteopathy (D.O.) who have completed homeopathic training, presented clinical cases and passed the exam.

 Health care professionals just wanting to learn and incorporate homeopathic techniques into their practice may be interested in homeopathic diploma programs.
 Individuals who desire to become certified and licensed homeopathic practitioners will need to complete a three-year program in homeopathy.